DataExperts/dexih.transforms/README.md

 var returnResult = await writer.WriteAllRecords(writerResult, transform, targetTable, targetConnection, rejectTable, rejectConnection, CancellationToken.None);

 if(!returnResult.Success)
-    throw new Exception("The writter failed to run with message: " returnResult.Message);
+    throw new Exception("The writer failed to run with message: " returnResult.Message);

 if(!writerResult.RunStatus == Abended)
-    throw new Exception("The writter failed with message: " writerResult.Message);
+    throw new Exception("The writer failed with message: " writerResult.Message);

 Console.WriteLine("Finished with status {0}, and processed {1} rows.", writerResult.RunStatus, writerResult.RowsTotal.ToString());
 ```